torryatco/Basilica/readme.md

 }
 ```

-And add features for the large screen within a media query:
+And add features for the large screen within the media query:

 ```css
 @media (min-width: 640px) {